Sport1 Medien: Financial losses and restructuring

-In November 2001 two years after EM.TV & Denmark-based Egmont jointly founded Junior.Publishing, EM.TV announced their exiting of the publishing business by selling its 50% of their joint venture children's publishing company Junior.Publishing to Egmont Group giving Egmont full control of Junior.Publishing renaming it to Egmont Publishing so that EM.TV would focus on their core entertainment business.
+In November 2001 two years after EM.TV & Denmark-based Egmont jointly established Junior.Publishing, EM.TV announced their exiting of the publishing business by selling its 50% of their joint venture children's publishing company Junior.Publishing to Egmont Group giving Egmont full control of Junior.Publishing renaming it to Egmont Publishing so that EM.TV would focus on their core entertainment business.

+In April 2003, EM.TV had sold its 16.4% stake in German independent film & television production/distribution company Constantin Film to Swiss home entertainment distributor Highlight Communications, who already held a stake in Constantin Film for €7.5 million and a loan “in single-digit million" as Highlight Communications became the majority shareholder in the German film & television production/distribution studio Constantin Film increasing its stake to 42.4% with EM.TV preparing to buy Kirch's sports TV channel DSF and internet platform Sport1.

-In May 2003, EM.TV announced that they have sold their American entertainment company The Jim Henson Company the then-owner behind The Muppets and Kermit the Frog back to the Henson family for $78 million bringing back ownership of The Jim Henson Company to the hands of Henson family once more.
+In May 2003, EM.TV announced that they have sold their American entertainment company The Jim Henson Company, the then-owner behind The Muppets and Kermit the Frog, back to the Henson family for $78 million bringing back ownership of The Jim Henson Company to the hands of Henson family once more.